-Presets are a great way to experiment with vignette options.
-Just open the list and scroll through the presets to preview how they will look when applied to your image.
-Each one can be fully-customized.
+Presets are a great way to creatively experiment.
+Open the list to preview how the effects will look when applied to your image.

-The Amount slider controls how strong the vignette is.
+The Amount slider adjusts the vignette strength.
 It ranges from -100 to 100.
 Positive values darken the edges.
 Negative values lighten edges.
 At zero, the vignette isn’t visible and all the other controls are disabled.

-It can be helpful to turn the slider all the way up or down when creating a vignette.
-This makes it easier to visualize the effects of the adjustments you make.
-After the controls are set, adjust the Amount slider to make the effect more subtle.
+It can be helpful to turn the Amount slider all the way up or down when creating a vignette, so it’s easier to visualize the adjustments you make.
+After the controls for the shape are set, readjust the Amount slider to make the effect more subtle.

-Softness controls how the the image fades into the border.
-Low values of softness give a hard edge, and high values make it increasingly subtle.
-Low softness makes it easier to visualize the effects of the other controls.
+Softness controls how the image fades into the edge of the vignette.
+Low softness makes it easier to see the effects of the other controls.

 By default the vignette is positioned at the center of your photo.
-You can move it by clicking vignette location control.
-Move the cursor to the preview window and you’ll observe the vignette moving with it.
-When you have the placement just right, click the mouse.
+You can move it with the vignette location control.
+Move the cursor to the preview window and click the mouse when you have the placement just right.

-The Random Seed button allows you to vary the look of the distortion in the vignette.
-Click it a few times to experiment with different looks.
+The lump size and distortion amount help the vignette fit better with the photo.
+To avoid repetition, the Random Seed button allows you to vary the look of the distortion in the vignette.
+Click it a few times to find a look that works well with your photo.
 The number next to the button allows you to reproduce a particular distorted look later.